RajeshKumarBaral23/NEWS-mern-full-stack/README.md

 In Week 1, I set up the backend using Express.js and connected it to MongoDB to store news data.
 I created API endpoints for CRUD operations and tested them using Postman.

 In Week 2, I started building the frontend with React, designing components like a homepage, navigation bar, and news detail view, and integrated them with the backend using Axios.
 I also organized the project structure with clear folders for scalability and resolved issues to ensure smooth communication between the frontend and backend.
+In Week 3, I developed a fully functional authentication system for the application, enabling users to register, log in, and access personalized content.
+This setup also laid the groundwork for future features, such as user-specific dashboards and preferences.

 # Getting Started with Create React App